 Preview Text and Preheader Explained

 In the email template, the preheader can appear in the email body above the header.
 However, you don’t need to have it visible in the email design if you don’t want to.
-Thus, whether the preheader text is displaying or is being hidden in the email template, the preview text would still show.
+Thus, whether the preheader text is displayed or is hidden in the email template, the preview text would still show.

-Useful Tips for Optimisation
+Useful Tips for Optimization

 Now that we know what the difference between a preview text and a preheader is, let’s see what you can do to improve your emails with them.
-While sometimes automatically generated preview text might work, you can go a step further – test and optimise them and create more interest and, in turn, generate those desired email opens.
+While sometimes automatically generated preview text might work, you can go a step further – test and optimize them and create more interest and, in turn, generate those desired email opens.

 Subject line support

-On a mobile device, the subject line and preview text are one of the main factors encouraging readers to open your emails.
+On a mobile device, the subject line and preview text is one of the main factors encouraging readers to open your emails.
 Preview text should work well with your email subject line.
 Many call that space a “second subject line opportunity”.
 Make sure they are supporting each other and are not disconnected.

 Emojis